Smoke and Carbon Monoxide detection

 The Council will routinely inspect properties or otherwise be told or become aware of those without the required protection, and will take enforcement action against landlords who do not meet their obligations.
 Tenants are required to cooperate with their landlords efforts - it is for their own safety.

 Warwickshire Fire and Rescue Service have had a supply of alarms for free distribution, and in some cases will deliver or visit and fit.
 Call them on 01926 423231 or look online for further information.
-You may also qualify for a free home fire safety check.
+You may also qualify for a free safe and well visit.

 We partner with North Warwickshire Borough Council to deliver a joint Private Sector Housing Service and undertake the service on their behalf.